ZhengYinan-AIR/Course-Experiment-Code/README.md

 💌 Email: **zhengyn23@mails.tsinghua.edu.cn**

-If this has been helpful to you, I'd appreciate it if you could star this repo to let me know.
+If this has been helpful to you, I'd appreciate it if you could **click the star button in the upper right corner of the screen** to let me know.

 ## Content
 | Category      | Course | Content | Description| Comment|